hkarhu/TassuPads/README.md

 ![](/images/img_1506.jpg)

 After you have clear marks on the MDF, place the washers on the marks.
-Tiny drops of superglue will help if you have troubles keeping them in place.
+Tiny drops of super glue will help if you have troubles keeping them in place.
 If you are planning to use the washers as signal carriers, you might need to cut pieces out from the aluminium around the washers.
 Then the screws won't make contact between the washer and the GND plane.

 Next you will need the stripped wires.